 IN THIS ARTICLE

-Outlines how to add a node to an existing cloud cluster
+Outlines how to add a node to an existing Qumulo cloud cluster in AWS

 - Cloud Cluster with Qumulo Core 2.8.6 and above

 - One or more unconfigured Qumulo nodes in AWS

 NOTE: For details on how to launch a new node, check out the Qumulo in AWS: Launch a New Node for an Existing Cloud Cluster article.

 - AWS Console access